norsk-gjeldsinformasjon/api-docs/docs/reference/security-requirements.md

 | Production | 20 business days before expiry | Within 10 business days |

 !!! note "Transitions"

-    NoGi accepts both old and new certificates during transitions — no downtime required if timelines are followed.
+    NoGi accepts both old and new enterprice certificates during transitions — no downtime required if timelines are followed.

+    For rotating or renewing TLS certificates, there's typically no need to coordinate with Norsk Gjeldsinformasjon.